gavinb/rust-tiff/README.md

 Status
 ------

 This library is highly experimental.
-Not only is it incomplete, but it is tracking the Rust `master` branch, which means it could break at any time.
+It currently targets Rust 1.0.

 Platform Support
 ----------------